Lanthanolania

-Lanthanolania (meaning "forgotten butcher") is an extinct genus of diapsid from Middle Permian (Wordian stage, or uppermost Kazanian in Eastern Europe) deposits of Arkhangel'sk Province, Russia.
+Lanthanolania (meaning "forgotten butcher") is an extinct genus of early reptile from Middle Permian (Wordian stage, or uppermost Kazanian in Eastern Europe) deposits of Arkhangelsk Oblast, Russia.
 It is known from the holotype and only specimen PIN 162/56, a nearly complete skull from the Glyadnaya Shchelya locality, Mezen river in Mesen District.
 It was first named by Sean P. Modesto and Robert R. Reisz in 2003 and the type species is Lanthanolania ivakhnenkoi.

 Phylogeny

 Cladogram after Reisz, Modesto & Scott, 2011:

+In 2025, Jenkins et al. identified Lanthanolania as the earliest-diverging member of the Millerettidae within the neoreptilian clade Parapleurota, outside of Neodiapsida.
+These results are displayed in the cladogram below: